brandonschlack/cs.pacificu.mypace/MyPace/ReadMe.txt

 - Out app is not fully functional right now.
 We do not have different skins drawn out to change to and do not have music fully functioning yet.

-- In orer to test the app on an emulator you need to install the .apk file
+- In order to test the app on an emulator you need to install the .apk file

 - To run the application on your phone install the application